An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems: Background

 On the other hand, a quantum annealer operates on the principle of adiabatic computation, where an initially simple Hamiltonian is gradually evolved from its ground state to the ground state of a final, problem-specific Hamiltonian.
 If the Hamiltonian evolves slowly enough, the adiabatic theorem ensures that the system stays in the ground state throughout the entire computation.
 A quantum annealing process starts by representing the problem as an energy landscape.
 At the outset, the quantum system is set up in a superposition of all potential solutions, corresponding to a high-energy state.
 As the system progresses, the Hamiltonian is modified, enabling the system to navigate the energy landscape.
 The objective is to steer the system towards the lowest energy state, representing the optimal solution to the problem.

 In quantum annealers, the adiabatic theorem is deliberately relaxed, permitting the system to evolve faster than the adiabatic limit would typically allow.
 Consequently, transitions to high-energy states often happen along the evolution.
-To address this situation, innovative methods to reach adiabaticity have been introduced in the literature \cite{Takahashi_2017,ferreirovélez2024shortcutsadiabaticvariationalalgorithms}.
+To address this situation, innovative methods for reaching adiabaticity have been introduced in the literature \cite{Takahashi_2017, ferreirovélez2024shortcutsadiabaticvariationalalgorithms}.

-Finally, despite this computational model is also universal \cite{PhysRevLett.99.070502}, the D-Wave quantum annealer, employed in this research work, relies on an Ising Hamiltonian, which limits the types of problems that can be executed on the device.
+Finally, although this computational model is also universal \cite{PhysRevLett.99.070502}, the D-Wave quantum annealer, employed in this research work, relies on an Ising Hamiltonian, which limits the types of problems that can be executed on the device.
 Nevertheless, this type of device is particularly suited for solving combinatorial optimization problems \cite{yang2023survey}.